Back to prior page

 Christine did appear in some features, including seventeen B westerns.
 And fifteen of these were for Monogram Pictures during a period from 1941-1951.
 Of the Monogram oaters, four were with Buck Jones (Rough Riders' THE GUNMAN FROM BODIE, RIDERS OF THE WEST, FORBIDDEN TRAILS and Jones' DAWN ON THE GREAT DIVIDE).
 She also did nine with Johnny Mack Brown, and one with Whip Wilson.
 Her two non-Monogram westerns were with Fred Scott in RANGER'S ROUNDUP (Spectrum, 1937) and BORDER BUCKAROO (PRC, 1943), which featured Dave O'Brien and Jim Newill as the Texas Rangers.

-In the early western film appearances, McIntyre was a brunette, as shown by the lobby card above and photos above and below.
+In the early western film appearances, McIntyre was a brunette, as shown in the lobby cards, pressbook ads and photos.
 By the mid 1940s, she was a blonde, and that's the hair color that most people recall.
 She also had a good singing voice, and would exercise that voice on infrequent occasions.

-Above, a scene from the Rough Riders' RIDERS OF THE WEST (Monogram, 1942).
-From L-to-R are: Christine, Sarah Padden, Raymond Hatton (white coat), Harry Woods, Walter McGrail, Buck Jones (sitting on desk), Bud Osborne.
-Dennis Moore is kneeling over Robert Frazer.
+Above is a scene still from the RIDERS OF THE WEST (Monogram, 1942), one of the eight Monogram Rough Riders adventures starring Buck Jones, Tim McCoy and Raymond Hatton.
+From left to right are Christine McIntyre, Sarah Padden, Raymond Hatton (white coat), Harry Woods (without his usual moustache), Walter McGrail, Buck Jones (sitting on desk), and Bud Osborne.
+Dennis Moore is kneeling over the floored Robert Frazer.

 (Courtesy of Les Adams)